Findings from our Support Quality Benchmark Report show that 4 in every 5 support teams have a customer service QA program.

 Support Quality Assurance Questions by Rating Category

 Scorecard rating categories represent support goals and demonstrate customer service priorities.
-Here’s what support teams evaluate their agents on in 2022:
+Here’s what support teams evaluate their agents on:

 So we’ll divide our support quality assurance questions based on these same scorecard rating categories along with an additional section for KPIs.